Overview of Type 2 Diabetes

 The Type 2 Diabetes other risk factors are medicines or metabolic syndrome.
 They may cause side effects like high blood glucose, the release of the stress hormone, obesity, low good cholesterol (high-density cholesterol), high triglyceride and high blood pressure.
 They can significantly increase the chances of Type 2 Diabetes.

-In Prediabetes you have a blood high glucose level but not enough to be called diabetes.
+In Prediabetes you have blood high glucose level but not enough to be called diabetes.
 Mishandled and Mismanaged prediabetes can lead to Type 2 Diabetes in about 5 years.